department-of-veterans-affairs/vets-website/README.md

 This is the front end repository for VA.gov.
 It contains application code and templates used across the site.

-There are several repositories that contain the code and content used to build VA.gov.
+There are many diffrent type of repositories that contain the code and content used to build VA.gov.
 If you're looking to get started running VA.gov locally, you should read the [Getting Started](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/getting-started) documentation.

 ## Common commands